QuarkNerd/blog/bjedrzejewski/_posts/2016-01-05-java-microservices-with-dropwizard-tutorial.md

 environment in which the project will be run is Unix / Linux based (or git-bash in Windows) you can get the active processes from terminal with `ps -e`.
 If you are using Windows, feel free to customise the code.
 This method combined with the server configuration and customisable user query will provide the running tasks.
-The following code does just that:
+The following code takes care of that while using (SLF4J)[http://www.slf4j.org/] and [Google Guava](https://github.com/google/guava) libraries provided with Dropwizard:

 {% highlight java %}
 package com.bjedrzejewski.tasklistservice;

 import com.google.common.base.Optional;
 import com.codahale.metrics.annotation.Timed;
+import com.google.common.io.CharStreams;
+import org.slf4j.Logger;
+import org.slf4j.LoggerFactory;

 import javax.ws.rs.GET;
 import javax.ws.rs.Path;